codeforboston/cambridge_energy_app/How-to-Help!.md

 ####[UnderscoreJS](http://underscorejs.org/)
 Underscore is a hard dependency for Backbone.
 It has to be included, or Backbone won't work.
 It is also a nifty templating engine.
 We only use that functionality in a few spots, but it is helpful.
 ####[RequireJS](http://requirejs.org/)
 Require is a very important JS library that provides Asynchronous module definition (AMD).
 It allows us to break our app apart into small and more manageable modules, and then stitches them all together when we need them.
-If you want to work on Ungentry, you will have to know how this library works, so check out the docs.
+If you want to work on ____, you will have to know how this library works, so check out the docs.
 ####[TopoJSON](https://github.com/mbostock/topojson)
 This is a file format that makes layers to put on top of maps!
 It's not super critical to know how the files are constructed, but be aware of its inclusion.
 ####[Gulp](http://gulpjs.com/)